ibm-cloud-docs/vpc/api-change-log.md

 ## Upcoming changes
 {: #upcoming-changes}

+**`InstanceProfile` response change.** In an upcoming release, when [retrieving](/apidocs/vpc/latest#get-instance-profile) or [listing](/apidocs/vpc/latest#list-instance-profiles) instance profiles, the response will include a `zones` property.
+This property indicates the zones that support the instance profile.
+When [creating an instance](/apidocs/vpc/latest#create-instance), the request will fail if the profile is not supported in the specified zone.

 **Deprecated `classic_access` for VPCs.** When [creating a VPC](/apidocs/vpc/latest#create-vpc), the `classic_access` property is now deprecated.
 Instead, use a [Transit Gateway](/docs/transit-gateway) to connect VPCs to Classic Infrastructure.

 In an upcoming release, unless your account has been granted approval, you will no longer be able to create a new VPC with `classic_access` set to `true`.
 To prepare for this change, update your workflows to use Transit Gateways instead of the `classic_access` property.